jcaldeira-iot/IoT-For-Beginners-Micropython/2-farm/lessons/1-predict-plant-growth/README.md

 1. Repeat the steps in lesson 4 to create server code to subscribe to telemetry.
 You don't need to add code to publish commands.

     The steps for this are:

-    * Configure and activate a Python Virtual Environment

     * Install the paho-mqtt pip package